mcc0612mcc0612/OS_EXP/README.md

 lab5: FCFS (First-Come, First-Served) scheduling for processes

-lab6: Other scheduling algorithms and preemptive scheduling for processe
+lab6: Other scheduling algorithms and preemptive scheduling for processes